RYC-98/EPCA/README.md

 python EPCA.py
 ```

-The generated adversarial examples would be stored in directory `./adv`.
+The generated adversarial examples would be stored in directory `./adv`

-Note that if you want to attack transformer-based vision models, further adjustment should be made in attack_utils.py.
+Note that if you want to attack transformer-based vision models, some adjustment should be made in attack_utils.py

 ### Partial result
 ![Result](https://github.com/RYC-98/EPCA/blob/main/table2.png)